 Finally, it is clear that affordability is an issue that deserves additional attention by the legislature.
 Even successful efforts by the VSC System to keep tuition increases in check, accomplished with the support of these state investments, should be complemented by additional state support targeted at closing gaps in the financial need of low-income Vermonters.
-Thus, the Select Committee recommends an additional infusion of state funds for VSAC's budget intended to help Vermont residents with the lowest incomes cover the costs of attendance at the postsecondary institution located in Vermont that best fits their educational needs.
-These funds support students attending VSC institutions, UVM, and private institutions in Vermont.
-But unlike VSAC's existing programs, these additional dollars should not be portable to institutions located in other states.
-Vermont's public institutions face enough competition for students that provide the bulk of their funding support without the state boosting competing institutions' ability to recruit Vermont residents, which coincidentally helps to worsen the demographic decline Vermont is experiencing.
-This will be needed even if the VSC institutions are able to improve their own affordability, and especially if they successfully transform in ways that reach new audiences of adult learners.
+Thus, Select Committee recommends an additional infusion of state funds for VSAC's budget for the purpose of providing need-based financial aid to full-time, part-time, and non-degree students attending the Vermont State Colleges.
+VSAC, in collaboration with the VSC System, should monitor and report to the Governor and the legislature on the impact of this investment on student affordability, enrollment, retention, and completion.
+This investment will be needed even if the VSC institutions are able to improve their own affordability through greater efficiency, all the more so if they are able to successfully transform in ways that reach new audiences of adult learners.